iPhone Photos Not Showing Up on PC? 9 Useful Fixes Here!

 If your iPhone photos not showing up on your computer internal storage, that may caused by various reasons.

-Best way to fix unable to access iPhone photos from PC [Free & fast]
+Best solution - Transfer iPhone photos from PC [Free & fast]

 To make your iPhone pictures show up on your computer, the professional iPhone data transfer software named FoneTool will be your good helper.